jthegedus/firebase-functions-babel-example/README.md

 ## TLDR;

-Develop your Coud Functions in a different directory to the default `./functions` directory.
+Develop your Cloud Functions in a different directory to the default `./functions` directory.
 I suggest `./firebaseFunctions`.
 Then use `@babel/core`, `@babel/cli` and `babel/preset-env` with some npm scripts to compile to the Cloud Functions server runtime of NodeJS v6.11.5.
 The output